ravialdy/ravialdy.github.io/_posts/2023-10-15-reinforce-blog.md

 $$

 Here, $$ G_t $$ is the return obtained using a Monte Carlo estimate, providing a sample-based approximation of $$ Q^\pi(S_t, A_t) $$.

+### Conclusion and Limitations

+While REINFORCE is oftenly used for its simplicity and directness, it's also essential to recognize its limitations.
+The method tends to have high variance in its gradient estimates, which could lead to unstable training.
+However, various techniques, like using a baseline or employing advanced variance reduction methods, can alleviate these issues to some extent.

+REINFORCE is often the easy choice when you need a simple yet effective method for policy optimization, especially in high-dimensional or continuous action spaces.